tomasUnverdorben/floor-flow/README.md

 - Filter by custom start/end dates or use quick ranges (7 / 30 / 90 days, year-to-date).
 - See totals for created, active, and cancelled bookings plus the average per day and the number of unique teammates reserving seats.
-- Ranked tables highlight the most popular seats, most active users, teammates who cancel most often, and the busiest days in the selected window.
+- Ranked tables highlight the most popular seats, most active users, teammates who cancel most often, and the busiest days in the selected window — each list now includes inline bar charts so you can see relative volumes at a glance.

 All metrics are powered by `/api/analytics/summary`, which computes aggregates from the JSON data store.
 Attach the API to BI tooling or export the results if you need deeper reporting.